klaudiosinani/qoa/readme.md

 ### Keypress Prompt

 Initializes an non-navigable menu based prompt, where the user can select one of the options defined in the `menu` array, by pressing the unique key corresponding to it.
-The options can be up to `9` at maximum, and then keys are integers `x` where `1 <= x <= 9`.
+The options can be up to `9`, and the keys are integers `x` where `1 <= x <= 9`.
 The return value is new object with the selected option stored under the specified `handle` property.

 ```js
 const qoa = require('qoa');